 Milbank echoed the importance of a regular 1:1 system, but added some additional tools, like providing manager training and developing a clear vision of overarching goals that both parties share.

 Josebachvili commented on the immense difficulty of developing and executing on great management.
 She and her colleagues at Greenhouse developed a process where they'd start with determining desired outcomes, asking "If we were really good at this whole thing, what would our employees say?
-Now what habits do we need to help managers to form, so that if we do all of these things together, they'd answer yest to all these things. " Some of those things included:
+Now what habits do we need to help managers to form, so that if we do all of these things together, they'd answer yes to all these things?"
+Some of those things included:

-Developing your team isn't something that comes without a cost, but it's important to consider that cost as an investment.
+Developing your team doesn't come without a cost, but it's important to consider that cost as an investment.
 With that in mind, it's important to allocate time, effort, and resources effectively.
-As Josebachvili pointed out, “Developing people isn’t taking time away from your job it IS your job.
-If you want a successful company you need to develop your people.”
+As Josebachvili pointed out, “Developing people isn’t taking time away from your job, it is your job.
+If you want a successful company, you need to develop your people.”

 It may seem as though it's impossible to afford some important people initiatives you'd like to spearhead, but in many cases there are other ways to get there.
 Consider the end goals for your budget, and how those goals align with employee goals like:

-- A management culture focused on developing people
+- Operating with a management culture focused on developing people.

 Milbank mentioned that Button focuses on establishing and supporting a culture of recognition and purpose.